jdanceze/cg/doc/doc.md

 - Please use the same number when running the set of scripts
 - For `./run_dynamic1.sh` The <b><u>output of ella</u></b> is in `/workspace/ella_master/ella-out`
 - other (2-4) `./run_dynamic{number}.sh` The <b><u>output of ella</u></b> is in `/workspace/ella_master{number}/ella-out`
+- `list_of_apk.txt` should contain 15 to 20 apks for each run.
+I have tried more than that (>20apks) but when initiate the emulator it will fail.
+So I suggest that you should run 15 to 20 apks for each run then restart the container and run the next 15 to 25 apks.

 ## Background
 - `{list_of_apk.txt}` should contain the list of {path-to-apk} that you want to run.
 The example content of list_of_apk.txt: